 Stay up to date & connected with Brie via Instagram!

 Brie Flora is a contemporary jeweler currently living in east Tennessee.
 She graduated from Massachusetts College of Art and Design with a dual degree in Metalsmithing & Jewelry and Art Education May 2015.
 In her first year out of college, Brie began teaching beginner/intermediate jewelry classes and weekend workshops at Metalwerx, Lexington Arts and Craft Society, and Cambridge Center for Adult Education.
-She worked as an assistant jeweler for Monique Rancourt for just over three years while in and out of College.
+She also worked as an assistant jeweler for Monique Rancourt just under 4 years in and out of college.

-In 2015 she co-curated two contemporary jewelry exhibitions; "67 Facets" held during the Society of North American Goldsmiths, SNAG Boston conference and Radical Jewelry Makeover, RJM Massart show.
-Brie also curated her very own exhibition "ALLOY", held at Lincoln Studios in Waltham, MA (2015).
-In the summer of 2016, Brie was an Emerging Artist at Salem Art Works in upstate New York, where she experimented with other mediums; plaster molds, concrete, blacksmithing and woodworking.
+In 2015 she helped co-curate two contemporary jewelry exhibitions through the Jewelry department at MASSART; "67 Facets" held during the Society of North American Goldsmiths (SNAG) Boston conference and Radical Jewelry Makeover (RJM) Massart show.
+Brie also curated her first group exhibition "ALLOY", held at Lincoln Studios in Waltham, MA (2015).
+In the summer of 2016, she was an Emerging Artist during a two month residency at Salem Art Works in upstate New York, where she built her own jewelers bench and experimented with other mediums; plaster molds, concrete, blacksmithing, and woodworking.